ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 Optional: Projects / Volunteer / Languages

-Low weight – It is helpful for early-career profiles but less impact on ATS scoring.
+Low weight – It is helpful for early-career profiles, but has less impact on ATS scoring.

-What to Use and What to Avoid for Best ATS Resume Templates
+What to Use and What to Avoid for the Best ATS Resume Templates

-Choosing the right ATS template is one of the highest-leverage decisions in your search.
-The wrong template can silently fail every Fortune 500 application you submit.
+Choosing the right ATS template is one of the highest-leverage decisions you can make in your search.
+The wrong template can silently cause every Fortune 500 application you submit to fail.

 • Single-column layout - No sidebars, no columns, no text boxes